Greater Manchester NH: Always Innovative

 Fermenting Blueberries at LaBelle Winery NH

-As testament to LaBelle’s ingenuity, LaBelle turned an overabundance of hot peppers in her garden into a new line of culinary products called Winemakers Kitchen.
+As a testament to LaBelle’s ingenuity, LaBelle turned an overabundance of hot peppers in her garden into a new line of culinary products called Winemakers Kitchen.

 Winemakers Kitchen